oktaytuncay/Kubernetes/kubernetes.md

 When the Kubernetes cluster is first set up, a taint is set on the master node.
 Automatically that prevents any pods from being scheduled on this node.

 We can see this and modify this behavior if needed.
-However a best practice is not to deploy application workloads on a master node.
+However, a best practice is not to deploy application workloads on a master node.

 - To see this taint: